Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 8 Oktober 2025 11.31.07 UTC
+- WIB: Rabu, 8 Oktober 2025 12.28.26 UTC
-- WITA: Rabu, 8 Oktober 2025 12.31.07 UTC
+- WITA: Rabu, 8 Oktober 2025 13.28.26 UTC
-- WIT: Rabu, 8 Oktober 2025 13.31.07 UTC
+- WIT: Rabu, 8 Oktober 2025 14.28.26 UTC

 Kutipan Inspiratif:
-"Technology is the fashion of the '90s.
-It affects everyone, and everyone is interested in it - either from fear of being left behind or because they have a real need to use technology."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: technology
+Kategori: inspirational